Ending the Opioid Crisis

 Washington politicians have spent years spouting the same old talking points and claiming a commitment to address addiction.
 But in reality, it’s just lip service as they refuse to address the problem in a substantive, fundamental way.
 Worse, they’re still cozying up to the very pharmaceutical companies profiting off American’s addiction in the first place.
-The problem is pervasive — our very own Rep. John Katko has received more than $40,000 in support from the pharmaceutical industry and drug company lobbyists — while voting them billions in special tax breaks.
 Too many are failing to look out for the best interests of their constituents and are instead looking out for what’s best for their re-election.

 We need a new path.

-We need more Opioid Drug Courts, like the one Syracuse opened earlier this year, where non-violent offenders who have been charged with misdemeanors or non-violent felonies receive treatment to help overcome their addiction, rather than incarceration.
+We need more Opioid Drug Courts, like the one Syracuse opened in 2019, where non-violent offenders who have been charged with misdemeanors or non-violent felonies receive treatment to help overcome their addiction, rather than incarceration.

 We need more funding for research to ensure we are pursuing evidence-based addiction treatment, healthy pain management, as well as preventing overprescription and enhancing monitoring of prescription drugs.